-Prospect Mortgage, which is backed by private-equity firm Sterling Partners, joins companies including PennyMac Mortgage Investment Trust (PMT), Fifth Third Bancorp (FITB) and Ocwen Financial Corp.
-(OCN) in seeking to take advantage of a retreat from correspondent lending by some larger financial firms including Bank of America Corp.
+Prospect Mortgage, which is backed by private-equity firm Sterling Partners, joins companies including PennyMac Mortgage Investment Trust (PMT:US), Fifth Third Bancorp (FITB:US) and Ocwen Financial Corp.
+(OCN:US) in seeking to take advantage of a retreat from correspondent lending by some larger financial firms including Bank of America Corp.

 In the business, mortgages are usually bought from smaller originators and then resold as government-backed bonds, with the middleman retaining contracts to service the debt, or handle payments and collections.

 Bank of America and MetLife Inc. are among companies that have exited correspondent lending since the middle of last year amid new capital rules and servicing regulations.

 The contraction is allowing remaining firms to acquire servicing rights at “significantly” lower prices, Ocwen said in a Nov.
 2 filing (OCN:US).
 Ocwen agreed last month to buy a servicer and lender from Wilbur Ross’s WL Ross & Co. for $750 million.

 PennyMac, led by former Countrywide Financial Corp. executives, said yesterday that its volumes rose by 87 percent from the second quarter to $6.3 billion in the period ended Sept.
 30.